Buffered Asynchronous SGD for Byzantine Learning: Experiment

 \subsection{Experimental Setting}

-The algorithms are evaluated on the CIFAR-10 image classification dataset~\citep{krizhevsky2009learning_cifar10} with a deep learning model \mbox{ResNet-20}~\citep{he2016deep_resnet}.
-Each worker is manually set to have a delay $k_{del}$ which is randomly sampled from a truncated standard normal distribution within interval $[0,+\infty)$.

-We use cross-entropy loss on training set~(training loss) and top-1 accuracy on test set to quantitatively measure the performance.
-In an asynchronous algorithm, the epoch number on different workers may differ.
-Hence, we use the average cross-entropy loss and average top-1 accuracy on all workers w.r.t. epochs as the final metrics.

-We set initial learning rate $\eta=0.1$ for each algorithm, and multiply $\eta$ by 0.1 at the $80$-th epoch and the $120$-th epoch respectively.
-The weight decay is set to $10^{-4}$.
-We run each algorithm for $180$ epochs, but only the results of the first $160$ epochs will be taken into account because some workers may finish earlier than others.
-Training set is randomly and equally distributed to different workers, and the batch size on each worker is set to $25$.

-Because the focus of this paper is on ABL, SBL methods cannot be directly compared with BASGD.
-The ABL method Zeno++~\citep{xie2019zeno++} either cannot be directly compared with BASGD, because Zeno++ needs to store some training instances on the server.
-Hence, in our experiments, we compare BASGD with vanilla ASGD and the ABL baseline Kardam~\citep{damaskinos2018asynchronous_Kardam}.
-For Kardam, we set the dampening function to be $\Lambda(\tau)=\frac{1}{1+\tau}$ as suggested in~\citep{damaskinos2018asynchronous_Kardam}.
+Because BASGD (BASGDm) is ABL methods, SBL methods cannot be directly compared with BASGD (BASGDm).
+The ABL method Zeno++ either cannot be directly compared with BASGD (BASGDm), because Zeno++ needs to store some instances on server.
+The number of instances stored on server will highly affect the performance of Zeno++~\citep{xie2020zeno++}.
+Hence, we compare BASGD (BASGDm) with ASGD (ASGDm) and Kardam in our experiments.
+We set dampening function $\Lambda(\tau)=\frac{1}{1+\tau}$ for Kardam as suggested in~\citep{damaskinos2018asynchronous_Kardam}, and set momentum hyper-parameter $\mu=0.9$ for BASGDm and ASGDm in each experiment. \\